uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Canadian governments and their law departments have a responsibility to discontinue acting as though they are in an adversarial relationship with Aboriginal peoples and to start acting as true fiduciaries.
 Canada’s Department of Justice must be more transparent and accountable to Aboriginal peoples; this includes sharing their legal opinions on Aboriginal rights.
 As noted above, there is precedent for making this change.
-Not only has the United States Department of<!--x-->
-the Interior’s Office of the Solicitor made public its legal opinions on a range of issues affecting Native Americans, but also these are now widely available online.[^63]
+Not only has the United States Department of <!-- page 273 -->the Interior’s Office of the Solicitor made public its legal opinions on a range of issues affecting Native Americans, but also these are now widely available online.[^63]

 #### Call to Action